CultivateHQ/cultivateHQ.com/source/posts/2015-04-07-ruby-constant-resolution.md

 ---
 title: "Ruby constant resolution"
 author: Paul Wilson
-descrption: "Module and class nesting is how Ruby does namespacing, but it's not always that well known how constants are resolved"
+description: "Module and class nesting is how Ruby does namespacing, but it's not always that well known how constants are resolved."
 ---

 Module and class nesting is how Ruby does namespacing, but it's not always that well known how constants are resolved when we're not using the fully qualified names.
 Bearing in mind that Ruby classes and modules are themselves constant, it's quite handy to know this stuff.

 First of all here are the unsurprising rules:

-## Obvious rule: constants defined in outer modules ere available in nested modules, all the way down
+## Obvious rule: constants defined in outer modules are available in nested modules, all the way down

 ```
 module A